What is an uninsured driver promise?

 Can an uninsured driver claim on my car insurance?

-What if the accident is my fault?
+What if the accident was my fault?

 What if the other driver can’t be found?

-Camera footage, from a CCTV or dashcam
+Camera footage - from a CCTV or dashcam

-Get a Fixed Penalty of £300
+Get a fixed penalty of £300

 Have your vehicle seized